 (Mat 26:27+28, Luk 22:20, 1Cor 11:25+26)

-Messianic dance ministry can be done with the crucifixion as theme, or a music video can be played to give guest some time to reflect on it.
+A worship dance can be done with the crucifixion as theme, or a music video can be played to give guest some time to reflect on it.

 Traditionally an extra cup is placed on the table for Elijah.
 The Jews believe that Elijah will be the forerunner of the Messiah, based on Mal 4:5: